grafana/adaptive-metrics-autoapply/README.md

 Use this template repository to set up auto-apply mode for Adaptive Metrics in Grafana Cloud.

+> Auto-apply mode for Adaptive Metrics is currently in [public preview](https://grafana.com/docs/release-life-cycle/).
+This feature is still under development and support is limited at this time.

 ## What to expect

 By default, auto-apply mode runs at 04:00 UTC Monday through Friday.
 To configure this setting, edit the `schedule` parameter in the `.github/workflows/pull_recommendations.yml` file.